adunkman/dunkman.me/app/content/blog/2013/the-mortal-sin-of-conference-organizers.md

 ---
-title: The Mortal Sin of Conference Organizers
+title: The mortal sin of conference organizers
 date: "2013-08-10"
 summary: If conference organizers and speakers don’t stick to the contract, things can get messy with talks cut by more than 25%.
 aliases: